vuejs/pinia/docs/core-concepts/plugins.md

 pinia.use(() => ({ hello: 'world' }))
 ```

-You can also set the property directly on the `store`:
+You can also set the property directly on the `store` but **if possible use the return version so they can be automatically tracked by devtools**:

 ```js
 pinia.use(({ store }) => {